 - Improper rearing and slaughtering of livestock, resulting in salmonella transferring onto food items.

-- Pests interacting with food items.
+- Pests interacting with cooked and raw foods.

-- Out of date food.
+- Out of date foods or food spoilage .

 Physical Contamination of Food

 Physical contamination refers to the presence of foreign objects in food that can cause harm if consumed.
 These objects can range from small particles to larger substances and pose a choking hazard or physical injury to consumers.

 What is meant by the term physical food contamination?